m-ender/hexagony/README.md

 ### I/O

-- `,` reads a single character from STDIN and sets the current memory edge to its byte value.
+- `,` reads a single byte from STDIN and sets the current memory edge to its value.
 Returns `-1` once EOF is reached.
 - `?` reads and discards from STDIN until a digit, a `-` or a `+` is found.
 Then reads as many characters as possible to form a valid (signed) decimal integer and sets the current memory edge to its value.
 Returns `0` once EOF is reached.
-- `;` interprets the current memory edge as a character code and writes the corresponding character to STDOUT.
+- `;` writes the current memory edge's value (modulo 256) to STDOUT as a byte.
 - `!` writes the decimal representation of the current memory edge to STDOUT.

 ### Control flow